How to Apply for a US Visa: Step-by-Step Guide (2026)

 9. Investor Visas (EB-5, E-2, etc.): Investor visas are for individuals who plan to invest a significant amount of capital in the U.S. economy.
 The EB-5 visa is a popular choice for immigrant investors.

-10. Speciality Visas (O, P, R, etc.): Specialty visas are for individuals with exceptional abilities or accomplishments in fields such as arts, sports, religion, and more.
+10. Speciality Visas (O, P, R, etc.): Speciality visas are for individuals with exceptional abilities or accomplishments in fields such as arts, sports, religion, and more.
 These include the O, P, and R visas.

 11. Transit and Crew Visas (C, D, C-1/D, etc.): Transit visas are for individuals passing through the United States or working on board a vessel or aircraft.

-How to Apply for a U.S. Visa
+How to apply for a U.S. visa

 Here are the steps you must follow to apply for a US visa correctly: